The value of time for IPF patients

-Ahead of the ATS, we spoke to Liam Galvin, Secretary of the European Idiopathic Pulmonary Fibrosis & Related Disorders Federation (EU-IPFF), about some of the challenges IPF patients and their carers face.
+We spoke to Liam Galvin, Secretary of the European Idiopathic Pulmonary Fibrosis & Related Disorders Federation (EU-IPFF), an organization that brings together IPF patient associations across Europe, about some of the challenges facing IPF patients and their carers.

-Liam has personally experienced the shocking impact of IPF.
+Liam has experienced the shocking impact of IPF first hand.
 After losing his wife and her two siblings to the disease, he has been actively engaged in raising awareness and creating better treatment and care environments for patients.
 His work with the EU-IPFF involves encouraging European countries to follow the IPF Patient Charter.
-The charter makes recommendations to healthcare system decision makers on actions needed to improve IPF patients’ quality of life, as well as to support development of long-term treatments and – ultimately – a cure.
+The charter makes recommendations to healthcare policy decision makers on actions needed to improve IPF patients’ quality of life, as well as to support the continued development of long-term treatments and ultimately a cure.

 Not knowing what to do upon diagnosis is a fundamental issue for IPF patients.
-Liam notes that with insufficient information and support available, they can be easily overwhelmed.
+Liam notes that with insufficient information and support available, patients can be easily overwhelmed.

-Things have moved on a lot in recent years.
-Up until three years ago there was no treatment and now with approved options available, collaboration between countries for better care, and increasingly informed healthcare practitioners, there are more options to maintain quality of life in these patients for as long as possible.
+Things have moved a lot in recent years.
+Up until five years ago there was no treatment and now with approved treatments available, the collaboration between countries for better care and increasingly informed healthcare practitioners, there are more options to help patients maintain their independence and quality of life for as long as possible.

-At Roche, we believe that ensuring better quality of life for patients, and empowering patients and caregivers, is an essential part of our work.
-We therefore endorse the patient-driven IPF Patient Charter and are committed to addressing the unmet needs of people with IPF.
+At Roche, we believe that ensuring better quality of life for patients and empowering patients and caregivers is an essential part of our work.
+We therefore endorse the patient driven IPF charter and are committed to address unmet needs for IPF patients.